 www.musicalschwartz.com > Stephen Schwartz > Opera Project, etc.

-Seance On A Wet Afternoon (an Opera)
+Seance On A Wet Afternoon Stephen Schwartz's First Opera

-Seance On A Wet Afternoon - The Opera
+About Seance On A Wet Afternoon - The Opera

 Because Myra has never received the recognition she feels her gifts merit, they hatch a Plan: They will kidnap the daughter of a local wealthy industrialist, and keep her safe while the media frenzy over her abduction builds.
 When Myra has a “vision” that leads to the successful recovery of the girl and the ransom, her fame will be assured.